ChaseKolozsy/LexiWebDB_API/README.md

     docker-compose up
     ```

-Now, WordWebDB_API is running in a Docker container on your machine, accessible at `localhost:5002`.
+Now, LexiWebDB_API is running in a Docker container on your machine, accessible at `localhost:5002`.

 ## API Endpoints